sidiousvic/sidious.pizza/about.md

 ### <img loading="lazy" alt="A red swoosh symbol" width=40 height=40 style="transform: translateY(10px); filter: var(--venom-filter)" src="/assets/images/swoosh.webp" /> JUST DO SH\*T™️

-They say an idle brain is the devil's fruit shop, or something like that.

 My saying is _Just Do Sh\*t_, which means don't stay there waiting for something to happen, you go and seek it, push it, smoke it.
-I may not be the smartest cat, but I'm easily bored and boredom breeds misadventure.
+I may not be the smartest cat, but I'm easily bored and boredom breeds adventure.

 I have had many jobs, I've been a sweeper, video store clerk, gardener, dishwasher, graphic designer, videographer, teacher, and an engineer.
-I've lived in the desert and near the hutongs and between the green mountains, near industrial wastelands and in the cyberspace too.
+I've lived in the desert and near the hutongs and between the green mountains, near industrial wastelands and in the big urban Hades...

-Anyway, boredom breeds misadventures.
-And I know a place full of those...

 ![A japanese classroom with an alien drawn on the blackboard](/assets/images/aliens-on-board.webp){ optimize priority="high" width=800 caption="" }